Intermesh/groupoffice7-docs/docs/01_REST_API/02_Create_a_module/03_Models.md

 ````````````````````````````````````````````````````````````````````````````````

 > ## TIP
-> Use this API route to generate the documentation blocks:
+> Open the route "/devtools/models" in your browser to generate the class
->
+> documentation block for your Record based on the database columns.
+It will
-> - /devtools/models
+> also generate a default controller to get started with.